 The pose is a classic one.
 Whether you shoot in the studio or outdoor this pose always shines.
 This pose looks natural and you don’t need to be a professional.
 The pose is very easy and it can be given as you or your photographers want.

 To begin a photo session, we generally start with “hands on the hips.”
 But this stance isn’t exactly attractive, so it needs some work.
 Basically, these are poses for girls.
 Your hands should be symmetrical for this sort of model posture.
 Try moving your hands asymmetrically across your hips instead of just resting your hands on your hips.
-A flattering appearance is achieved by bringing your elbows backward.
+A flattering appearance is achieved by bringing your elbows backwards.
 Final step: gently move your body in the direction of the camera to get a good angle for the shot.
 While resting on something, this stance may be performed by anybody at any time!

-Arms Behind Back
+Arms Behind Back Model poses

 Arms behind the back are quite common but attractive poses.
 This pose gives the model a unique look.
 The pose can be given while standing either sitting.
 You can pose while standing on leaning on a wall or chair it will work.

-Facing The Wall
+Facing The Wall Model poses

 For a close-up of the female model’s arms and face, this choice is ideal.
 Recommend that your model recline against the wall, her head resting on her hands.
 If the wall is too low for your female model to lean against.
 Have her sit on the wall and look away from the camera.